mantot-123/gym_workout_finder_tracker_project_cli/README.md

 ### Why did I make this app?
 Gym and weightlifting are 2 things that I've been getting into recently.
 So I figured out to myself, why not make an app that makes it easy for me to find new workouts that I could try out instead of doing the same old ones everyday?

+I've also been learning Dart, asynchronous libraries and how to use APIs in the process of making this app, so this has been an experience for me.
+Who knows, I might remake this app or even make something better when I eventually think about using Flutter!

 ### Dependencies
 * The latest version of Dart (I used 3.8.1 to write this project)
 * HTTP 1.4.0 or later (https://pub.dev/packages/http)